 We do not view perquisites or other personal benefits as a significant element of our executive compensation program.
 Accordingly, we do not provide perquisites or other personal benefits to our NEOs except as generally made available to our employees or in situations where we believe it is appropriate to assist an individual in the performance of the NEO's duties, to make the NEO more efficient and effective, and for recruitment, motivation, or retention purposes.
-During fiscal 2020, none of our NEOs (other than Alex Wong) received perquisites or other personal benefits that were, in the aggregate, \$10,000 or more for each individual.
-Alex Wong received a total of \$47,610 for rent and utilities for temporary housing.
+During fiscal 2021, none of our NEOs received perquisites or other personal benefits that were, in the aggregate, \$10,000 or more for each individual.